Nikon D850 versus Panasonic G9

 - More modern: Was introduced somewhat (3 months) more recently.

 If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the contest (11 : 7 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D850 or the G9.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D850 (⇒ rgt)||HiRec||89/100 Gold||4.5/5||5/5||5/5||2017||3,299||latest||check|